 - Admin can assign a product to any seller.

-- Admin can set the default commission for every seller.
+- Also, allows the admin to set the default commission for every seller.

-- A buyer can add any seller of the marketplace as a favorite seller.
+- A buyer can add any seller on the marketplace as a favorite seller.

 - Admin can mass assign products to a seller.